 The VCAT Group Down alarm is a VCAT group alarm.
 (VCATs are groups of independent circuits that are concatenated from different time slots into higher-rate signals.)
 The alarm occurs when one or more member circuits carried by an ML-Series or CE-Series Ethernet card are down.
-The VCG-DOWN alarm occurs in conjunction with another Critical (CR) alarm, such as the "LOS (2R)" alarm on page 2-145.
+This alarm occurs in conjunction with another Critical (CR) alarm, such as the "LOS (2R)" alarm, page 2-152.